LONG TERM TURTLE SURVEY IN THE JUNGLE

-Participants will be supporting researchers in the second annual survey of a 10-year long-term monitoring project to provide basic demographic and population information.
+Participants will be supporting researchers in the fourth annual survey of a 10-year long-term monitoring project to provide basic demographic and population information.
 Turtles will be captured using various methods, including hand capture and baited traps, and will be given unique identification marks and injected with passive integrated transponder (PIT) tags for future identification.
 You’ll be joined by herpetologists and experts in the field from both the US and Belize.
-In 2021, the BFREE and TSA-NAFTRG Team marked, measured, and safely released 272 turtles.
-Turtles found included White-lipped Mud Turtle, Tabasco Mud Turtle, Scorpion Mud Turtle, Mexican Giant Musk Turtle, Central American Snapping Turtle, Furrowed Wood Turtle, and the Meso-American Slider – representing seven of Belize’s nine freshwater turtles.
+From 2021-2023 the BFREE and TSA-NAFTRG team marked, measured and safely released 836 turtles.
+Turtles found included White-lipped Mud Turtle, Tabasco Mud Turtle, Scorpion Mud turtle,Narrow-bridged Musk Turtle, Mexican Giant Musk Turtle, Central American Snapping Turtle, Furrowed Wood Turtle, and the Meso-American Slider.
+These species represent eight of Belize’s nine known freshwater turtles.

 - Able to lift and carry 40 lbs. for periods of time.